Developer Guides & Tutorials

 Uploading translation files to Lokalise

-• Grab your free trial (no credit card is required).
+• Grab your free trial (no credit card is required, and you can stay on the Free plan as long as you want).

 • Proceed to Personal profile > API tokens.